stormtheory/friday-ai/README.md

 # friday-ai:
-FRIDAY (Friendly Responsive Intelligent Digital Assistant for You) F.R.I.D.A.Y. is a lightweight, self-hosted AI environment I’m building under the name alias Stormtheory — designed to offer the power of GPT-like models with full privacy, locally ran, with security, and user control at its core.
+FRIDAY (Friendly Responsive Intelligent Digital Assistant for You) F.R.I.D.A.Y. is a lightweight, self-hosted AI environment I’m building under the name alias Stormtheory — designed to offer the power of GPT-like models with full privacy, locally hosted, with security, and user control at its core.

 Created for ease of use and respect for your data, F.R.I.D.A.Y. runs entirely from home — no cloud, no tracking, no compromise—just a fast, private AI that works for you, not on you.

 # In the Works:
-- As always: Fighting to keep this AI free, private, fast, and easy (in that order).
+- As always: Fighting to keep this AI free, private, opensource, fast, and easy (in that order).
 - Updating screenshots.
 - Adding more features to the new Local Tkinter Chatbot.
 - Porting Local Tkinter DIG to customtkinter like Chatbot.
 - Making a chat bot that can tell a story while making illustrations with the image generator.
 - Getting a Female Voice (Running into privacy issues) Did this with gTTS but AI responses were being routed to Google and others to Microsoft.

+Upon Request:
+- Add YUM support.
+- Add AMD support.

 # Ultimate Goals
-- A free, private, fast, and easy inhome AI that can do tasks outside of just being a chatbot.
+- A free, private, fast, and easy in home AI that can do tasks outside of just being a chatbot.
-- Change the temparture in the home, set calender events, hold a complex conversation, set reminders, intergrate into a smart speaker and many other features and tasks we see in AI apps now but 100% private and free.
+- Change the temperature in the home, set calender events, hold a complex conversation, set reminders, along with many other features and tasks we see in AI apps now.
+- Integrate into a smart speaker but 100% private and free.
+- A home/small business(watch your licensing) network monitor and defender.

 # System Requirements:
 - Ubuntu/Mint is only tested to be supported.